 The actual banana fruit (as opposed to the banana leaf) could have substantial impact on several illnesses, including depression!

 Banana parts are studied, even in the Journal of Ethnopharmacology.
 In 2014, it was determined that the peel and pulp of the banana and plantains contain carotenoids (a precursor for vitamin A), vitamin C, vitamin B6, folate, magnesium, potassium and fiber.
 Two important minerals for brain health and detoxification, copper and manganese, both receive honorable mention.
 What else?

 An average banana imparts 25 mcg of folate, 34 mg of magnesium and 450 mg of potassium.
 That’s great for blood pressure!
 You can put a banana in your purse and eat it instead of a Snickers bar, it’s great for travel, and the TSA agents never take my bananas away!
 Once I did that only to find the rotten banana in my purse 3 days later, so don’t forget it’s there.
 (My purses are big!)

 If you eat too many bananas at once, it can be constipating, that’s why people who have diarrhea eat them daily.
 On that note, you could also eat more rice if you have loose stools, because rice is also constipating.

 Bananas are a huge crop, especially in tropical regions.
-Last year in 2017, the crop which sells about 145 million tons of bananas (worldwide) came under attack.
+In 2017, the crop which sells about 145 million tons of bananas (worldwide) came under attack.
 A deadly fungus spread through plantations, and simultaneously, bacterial disease killed some plantations in Africa.

-Bananas are not doomed don’t worry, and that’s a good thing if you have depression or Parkinson’s disease which are due in part to low dopamine.
+Bananas are not doomed, don’t worry; that’s a good thing if you have depression or Parkinson’s disease which are due in part to low dopamine.